zubinchopra/portaldocs/portal-sdk/generated/top-extensions-forms.md

 <a name="developing-forms-designing-and-arranging-the-form-the-customhtml-control-procedure"></a>
 #### Procedure

-To add a section to an extension, use the following five steps.
+To add a section to an extension, use the following three steps.

 1. Import the module to make the section available to the extension.

-2. Change the link element in the HTML template to a control container.
+1. Change the link element in the HTML template to a control container.

     Use a `pcControl` binding handler to link the ViewModel to the HTML.

-3. Then, create the section `ViewModel` in the code.
+1. Then, create the section `ViewModel` in the code.

     Bind the section `ViewModel` into the **DOM** in the blade template.
 Then add all the controls that should be displayed into the `children` observable array of the section.
 This positions the controls sequentially on a blade, by default.